Celerium/Datto-PowerShellWrapper/README.md

 | SaaS      | Applications    | -         | `Get-DattoApplication`    | -         | -         |

 - :warning: `Get-DattoBCDR` & `Get-DattoSaaS` are special functions.
-- They are **NOT** endpoints in Datto's REST API and are a single set of commands the can run endpoints in their associate sections.
+- These are **NOT** endpoints in Datto's REST API and are a single set of commands the can run endpoints in their associate sections.
 - I included them because they was made scripting easier and felt like a nice to have feature IMO

 Each `Get-Datto*` function will respond with the raw data that Datto's API provides.